Supporting your Thyroid is Easy… or is it?

 In addition, MOST (if not all) thyroid patients are usually deficient in both of them.

-Zinc helps improve T4 to T3 conversion, it helps reduce inflammation, and it helps support immune function.
+Zinc helps improve T4 to T3 conversion, helps reduce inflammation, and helps support immune function.

-Selenium helps improve T4 to T3 conversion, it plays a role in regulating thyroid gland inflammation, and it is required for your body to produce glutathione.
+Selenium helps improve T4 to T3 conversion, plays a role in regulating thyroid gland inflammation, and is required for your body to produce glutathione.

 How much of each do you need?